lchristmann/make-phpunit-report-standard-junit-xml/README.md

 - nested `<testsuite>` elements
 - calling the `classname` property on `<testcase>` elements "`class`" instead

+I've marked those issues in the `phpunit-junit-xml-report.xml` with TODO comments.

 My personal use case is BrowserStack Test Observability failing to process my XML report from PHPUnit.

 But there's also been a [GitLab issue in 2018](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/50959) for this problem.